Skip to main content

 Metadata

 Being able to tag your tokens with custom attributes is important in many scenarios.
 For instance, you may want to add a system identifier to your tokens that allows you to reference a record in your own database.
-Another scenario is you need to tag records that fall into certain compliance requirements (e.g. GDPR).
+Another scenario is you need to tag records that fall into certain compliance requirements (e.g., GDPR).
 In these scenarios, putting this information in the token data may not be ideal as you want to be able to quickly reference the information or expose it to audiences who do not have access to view the token data.
 To solve for this, Basis Theory tokens allow you to set your own metadata on any token utilizing key-value pairs.

 {